UPS To Hold More Than 300 Global Volunteer Events Worldwide

 Directed by The UPS Foundation, which leads the global citizenship programs for UPS, Global Volunteer Month mobilizes employees from every region to engage in numerous volunteer efforts and activities happening around the world.
 Through the increased concentration on volunteerism during the month of October, UPS employees can focus on their volunteer efforts and make a sizeable impact.

-Each year, UPS concludes Global Volunteer Month by awarding more than $13,000 (CAD) grants to 14 non-profit organizations UPS employees volunteer at in each U.S. region, international region and business unit.
+Each year, UPS concludes Global Volunteer Month by awarding $10,000 grants to 14 non-profit organizations UPS employees volunteer at in each U.S. region, international region and business unit.

 Featured 2016 Global Volunteer Month projects include: